Alessandro-Dodon/Alessandro-Dodon/README.md

 - `InflationForecast`: A series of econometric and machine learning models for inflation prediction.
 - `FinancialCrisis09`: Analysis of the 2009 financial crisis using descriptive statistics and machine learning.
 - `Progresa`: Evaluation of the Progresa program using econometric tools like IV regression and DiD.
-- `Garch`: Custom implementation of GARCH models from scratch, applying Monte Carlo simulations and computing VaR and ES (coming soon).
+- `Garch`: Custom implementation of GARCH models from scratch, applying MC simulations and computing VaR and ES (coming soon).

 ## Contacts